Graduate student club and organization handbook

 B. How do you become a recognized GSA club?

-- In order to be considered for GSA recognition, an organization must not be discriminatory with regards to race, color, creed, religion, national origin, age, sex, handicap and any other type of discrimination.
+- To be considered for GSA recognition, an organization must not be discriminatory with regards to race, color, creed, religion, national origin, age, sex, handicap and any other type of discrimination.

 - Groups seeking recognition must submit the following items to the GSA: